kohler/hotcrp/etc/settingdescriptions.md

 > Controls whether users can add emoji reactions to comments

-When enabled (the default), users can add emoji reactions to comments they can view.
+When enabled, users can add emoji reactions to comments they can view.
 Reactions are shown as small emoji buttons below each comment.
 Users can click to add or remove their reaction.